Alvinn8/paper-nms-maven-plugin/README.md

 6. Wait for `init` to finish and a `BUILD SUCCESS` message should appear.
 The `paper-nms` dependency should now exist.

 7. Done!
 Your project should now have a Mojang mapped paper dependency, and when you build you project (for example with `mvn package`) the artifact will be remapped back to spigot mappings.

-## Usage with NMS modules that depend on each other

-If you have multiple modules that use NMS that depend on each other and that will be shaded into one jar, the plugin needs to be configured in a different way.

-> Note that this only applies if you have multiple NMS modules that __depend on each other__ and that will __shade each other__.

-Let's say you have two modules, `api` and `plugin`.
-Both of these modules use NMS. `api` has an interface that uses NMS types, and `plugin` implements this interface.
-The `plugin` module shades the `api` module.

-To use the plugin with this setup it needs to remap the resulting shaded jar file instead of remapping classes.

-1. In the `api` module, remove the executions part of the plugin configuration so that it doesn't remap that module.
-2. In the `plugin` module, change the remap goal to run during the `package` phase instead of `process-classes`, and make sure the paper-nms-maven-plugin is located __after__ the maven-shade-plugin.

-This way the plugin will remap the jar file after it has been shaded, and all shaded dependencies will also be remapped.

-See [issue #16](https://github.com/Alvinn8/paper-nms-maven-plugin/issues/16) (Closed) for more information.

 ## Mojang mappings in runtime on Paper 1.20.5+
 Paper 1.20.5+ uses a Mojang-mapped runtime instead of using Spigot mappings in runtime.
 If you want to support Spigot you can continue to use the `paper-nms-maven-plugin` like before.